 Holiday Spiced and Flavored Foods

-The holidays tend to send people into a pumpkin spice and apple cide-fuelled tizzy.
+The holidays tend to send people into a pumpkin spice and apple cider-fuelled tizzy.
 Recipes for muffins, breads, cakes, donuts, and drinks start cluttering your news feeds and inspiring new creative baking endeavors.
 However, this seasonal hobby may contribute to seasonal weight gain if you don't control portions carefully.
 Rather than trying a new recipe every week, pick one and invite friends and family over to enjoy it with you.
 This way, you won't have all of those delicious leftovers staring you in the face.

 Increased Salt Intake